Tag: Maria Eagle

 The below Parliamentary question was asked by Maria Eagle on 2014-04-02.

-To ask the Secretary of State for Environment, Food and Rural Affairs, what assessment he has made of the carbon emissions resulting from the production, transport and disposal or recycling of paper bags.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what assessment he has made of the carbon emissions resulting from the production, transport and disposal or recycling of currently available biodegradable plastic bags.

 Dan Rogerson

-The calculation of lifecycle greenhouse gas emissions from paper bags is available in the 2011 research report Life cycle assessment of supermarket carrier bags, which was commissioned and funded by the Environment Agency.
-This forms part of the evidence base for the Impact Assessment that will be available in due course.
+The calculation of lifecycle greenhouse gas emissions from bags currently labelled as biodegradable or compostable is available in the 2011 research report Life cycle assessment of supermarket carrier bags, which was commissioned and funded by the Environment Agency.
+This reviewed the bags available in 2006.
 I have placed a copy of the report in the library of the House.